UFO Theory: New Facts Bring Questions About Legitimacy Of Antarctica Rumors

 At that time, as Mysterious Universe frames it, speculation centered on the areas to which the public has no access.
 Also notable was the fact that Kerry’s trip came shortly after the U. S. presidential election, at a time when a divided nation was focused on the outcome.
 The places shielded from public view were related to a treaty that closes off a significant area of the Ross Sea as a marine sanctuary that was also signed in October of 2016.
 On the face of it, with only two events, there are too many variables to draw any conclusions about UFO theory related to Antarctica.
 But then things get weirder.

-On this ground it is important to tread lightly, because Buzz Aldrin is a highly respected astronaut, and a hero.
+On this ground it is important to tread lightly, because Buzz Aldrin is a highly respected astronaut and a hero.
 He has also been at the center of UFO speculation since he has embraced the conversation.
 But it is strange that Buzz Aldrin was evacuated from Antarctica shortly after John Kerry’s trip.
 At that point, there still wasn’t enough for a viable UFO theory to develop, as still, there were only coincidental appearances of people on the continent who wouldn’t normally be there.

 At this point, a little UFO history is important.
 This is only the most recent outbreak of UFO news about Antarctica.
 Rumors have abounded there since a rumored invasion in 1947, up to as recently as 2012 when rumors of a war with UFO craft occurring in Antarctica were rampant.
 The war was rumored to be with aliens flying UFO craft, but time passed with no hard evidence.
-And there have also been highly questionable UFO theory stories about everything from Buzz Aldrin tweets, to satellite photos of pyramids, all spurious at best.
+And there have also been highly questionable UFO theory stories about everything from Buzz Aldrin tweets to satellite photos of pyramids, all spurious at best.

 Yesterday saw two articles that greatly affect Antarctica UFO theory released by two reputable news outlets.
 First, National Public Radio (NPR) published an acknowledgement that the ice shelf breaking off now in Antarctica was not directly caused by climate change.
 Still, many news outlets speculated on climate change as the reason for the crack, in spite of no hard evidence.
 The theory offered for the crack in the ice by glaciologist Adrian Gluckman to NPR isn’t compelling.